How to Have a Low-Intervention Birth: Tips from a Doula

 More recent research has also shown that attending childbirth preparation classes and developing a birth plan can increase rates of vaginal birth and improve maternal satisfaction with the birth experience.

-• recognize when interventions may or may not be necessary
+• recognizing when interventions may or may not be necessary

 3. Hire a Doula for Continuous Labor Support